Pocket/firefox-api-proxy/README.md

 [OpenAPI](https://swagger.io/specification/) is being used for documentation, request validation, response validation, and will be leveraged in the future for additional protections against breaking changes.

-This initial implementation transforms requests against this proxy, into requests against the 'client-api' graph via the Web graphql proxy, providing a subset of the V3 Web API's functionality specifically for firefox clients (desktop, and probably mobile in the future).
+This initial implementation transforms requests against this proxy, into requests against the 'pocket-graph' via the Web graphql proxy, providing a subset of the V3 Web API's functionality specifically for firefox clients (desktop, and probably mobile in the future).

 ## File structure